Analysis of branon dark matter and extra-dimensional models with AMS-02: 1. Introduction

-On the other hand, as suggested by galactic rotation curves, the DM disposition in halos in which galaxies are immersed causes that DM particles annihilate at the so-called point of the injection (in the halo) and its stable products can propagate along the galaxy through a convoluted transport process.
-Such a propagation may cause signals to be detected at the Earth directly in form of annihilation products or in secondary processes of these stable particles with the galactic environment, such as radio signals of synchrotron radiation \cite{Fornengo:2011cn,Fornengo:2011iq,Natarajan:2015hma,McDaniel:2017ppt} or gamma rays in the case of Inverse Compton Scattering.
-As such, these signatures could be potentially measured by different detectors conforming the so-called DM indirect searches \cite{Delahaye:2007fr,Grefe:2011kh,Feng:2013zca,Ibarra:2013zia}.
-In this manuscript we shall focus our interest on positron flux.
-Indeed, taking into account the amount of sources that can explain the positron excess, we shall follow a cautious method in order to constrain the range of masses, the tension and - therefore the thermal averaged cross section - of the branons to explain AMS-02 results \cite{Pizzolotto:2016lwk,Caroff:2016abl,Aguilar:2013qda}.
-Thus, our analysis will address whether it is necessary to include pulsars, supernovae remnants (SNRs) and DM contributions in order to explain the AMS-02 excess or whether the DM signal is negligible and consequently not detectable within some statistical significance.
-In both cases it is possible to constrain the range of masses, the tension and therefore the cross section of the branons.\\
+Such particles then propagate from the DM halo through a convoluted transport process.
+Such a propagation may cause signals to be directly detected at the Earth in the form of annihilation products or in the secondary processes of these stable particles with the galactic environment, such as radio signals of synchrotron radiation \cite{Fornengo:2011cn,Fornengo:2011iq,Natarajan:2015hma,McDaniel:2017ppt,Bull:2018lat} or gamma rays in the case of Inverse Compton Scattering.
+As such, these signatures could potentially be measured by different detectors conforming the so-called DM indirect searches \cite{Delahaye:2007fr,Grefe:2011kh,Feng:2013zca,Ibarra:2013zia}.